davidabutler92/roboger-s-neighborhood/README.md

 ## Setup/Installation Requirements
-* Sign into your github and click on this link below
+* Sign into your github and navigate to this link [click here](https://github.com/davidabutler92/robogers-neighborhood.git)
-* Click on fork on the top right corner @ [Click here](https://github.com/davidabutler92/robogers-neighborhood.git)
-* Now you have a copy of the repo and can edit it how you please.
+* Under the repository name, click Clone, 'green button'
+* Then click the copy button next to the URL
+* Open the terminal and type, git clone https://github.com/davidabutler92/robogers-neighborhood.git
+* Navigate to the root directory in the terminal and type ‘open index.html’ to view project in browser
+* Open project in text editor to view code
 * To see on gh-pages [Click here](https://davidabutler92.github.io/robogers-neighborhood/)

 ## Known Bugs
 #### There are no known bugs at the time.